 Before moving to Texas, Lacrica worked for the Oklahoma State Department of Health as the Accreditation Coordinator for Cleveland and McClain County Health Departments, where she was responsible for public health accreditation and quality improvement.
 Other prior positions include, Florida Department of Agriculture and Consumer Services-Division of Aquaculture, Florida Department of Health, and Buffalo County Community Health Partners, in Kearney Neb.

 Lacrica received her Master’s in Public Administration, and her Bachelor’s in Social Work from Florida State University and has significant experience as a trained facilitator with the development of grassroots partnerships to improve the health of local communities in the public and nonprofit sector.

-Lacrica resides in Denton County with her husband and daughter, and serves on the Denton County Public Health Advisory Committee, Board of Directors at Youth and Family Counseling, and Habitat for Humanity-Denton County Family Services Committee.
+Lacrica resides in Denton County with her daughter and serves on the Denton County Public Health Advisory Committee.